Jacksonville Car Accident Lawyer

-Luckily, our personal injury law firm has handled many personal injury cases involving victims of accidents who are unable to turn to the responsible party’s insurance policy to recover compensation.
-In these cases, we will work with our clients’ insurance companies in order to seek the maximum compensation from your own policies.
-We will have the additional option to sue the at-fault driver to make up the difference for any amount that we are unable to recover from your own policy.
-Your insurance company will cover most, if not all, of your medical costs, and you will work with your auto accident attorney to determine the most appropriate path forward to recover non-economic damages.
+Luckily, our personal injury law firm has handled many personal injury cases involving car accident victims who are unable to turn to the responsible party’s insurance policy to recover compensation.
+In these cases, we will work with our clients’ insurance companies to seek maximum compensation from your policies.
+We will have the additional option to sue the at-fault driver to make up the difference for any amount that we cannot recover from your own policy.
+Your insurance company will cover most, if not all, of your medical expenses, and you will work with your auto accident attorney to determine the most appropriate path forward to recover non-economic damages.

 How Much is My Settlement Worth?

-In order to calculate the true cost of the damages you have suffered, we will need to go through a range of details and facts, starting with the most obvious measurable impacts such as your medical bills and your lost wages.
-In addition to these basic economic impacts, we will also work to identify all other measurable financial impacts that you have endured, including things like services that you have hired that you would have otherwise been able to perform on your own, and any short- or long-term disability payments that you may require.
+To calculate the true cost of the damages you have suffered, we will need to go through a range of details and facts, starting with the most obvious measurable impacts, such as your medical bills and your lost wages.
+In addition to these basic economic impacts, we will also work to identify all other measurable financial impacts that you have endured, including things like services that you have hired that you would have otherwise been able to perform on your own and any short- or long-term disability payments that you may require.

 In addition to economic damages, a personal injury case also accounts for non-economic damages, which are impacts that do not have price tags attached to them.
-This includes things like the actual pain and suffering of an injury, as well as any emotional turmoil that you have endured.
-Since these damages are more abstract, it is important that we are able to build a strong argument for the amounts that we are seeking.
+This includes things like the actual pain and suffering of an injury and any emotional turmoil you have endured.
+Since these damages are more abstract, we must build a strong argument for the amounts that we are seeking.

 Should I Accept a Settlement Offer From the Insurance Company?

-While many car accident cases are settled without needing to file a claim with the Florida courts, it is extremely important that you do not accept any offer without first consulting with an experienced attorney.
-As we have mentioned a few times already, an insurance company prioritizes their own financial interests over the needs of victims, meaning that they will attempt to settle your case as quickly as possible, for as little money as possible.
+While many car accident cases are settled without needing to file a car accident claim with the Florida courts, it is essential that you do not accept any offer without first consulting with an experienced attorney.
+As we have mentioned a few times already, an insurance company prioritizes their financial interests over the needs of victims, meaning that they will attempt to settle your case as quickly as possible for as little money as possible.

 Instead of accepting the first offer and suffering the rest of the impacts on your own, we will be able to fight for your rights and negotiate a settlement amount that you truly deserve.
 In most cases, settling a case is the goal; however, we will not settle until you get what you are entitled to.